Restorative Dentistry in Tempe, AZ

 Post-Treatment Care

-Implant X-ray
+dental Implant X-ray

 Consider your replacement teeth to be the same as natural teeth.
 They require the same daily brushing and flossing, and the same amount of regular checkups.
 Just like your natural teeth, the better you take care of your replacements, the longer they will last.